 This blog will be collection of news notes on things that I find interesting in these fields.
 My perspective is the “so what” question, the why, and ‘what does it mean’ of a news event.
 I do not have an agenda, point of view, and program other than a generally positive view of commercial nuclear energy and its benefits.
 I’ll try to be objective, but I do have opinions and will call them out as needed.

-All of the posts on this blog are solely my responsibility and are not intended to represent the views of any other person, organization, or business.
-I do not have any financial interest in any project covered in this blog.
+All of the posts on this blog are solely my responsibility and are not intended to represent the views of any other person, employer, consulting client, organization, or business, etc. I do not have any financial interest in any project covered in this blog.

 This blog routinely posts items credited to NucNet and World Nuclear News.
 While I strive to credit them as sources where needed, they are not responsible for my commentary or additional reporting including with their edited text.

 This blog does not provide “advice” of any kind be it legal, financial, or engineering analysis.
-You are solely responsible for any use you make of information posted on this blog for the obvious reason that it makes no claim to having professional expertise in any field.
+You are solely responsible for any use you make of information posted on this blog for the obvious reason that it makes no claim to having professional expertise in these areas.